ibm-cloud-docs/vpc/vsi_is_import_images.md

 The {{site.data.keyword.hscrypto}} are deprecated.
 Customers can use existing instances until 20 March 2027.
 For more information, see [Deprecation of IBM Cloud Hyper Protect Crypto Services](/docs/hs-crypto?topic=hs-crypto-faqs-deprecation-of-ibm-cloud-hyper-protect-crypto-services).
 For continued protection, consider migrating your existing encryption keys to a Dedicated {{site.data.keyword.keymanagementserviceshort}} instance.
 For more information, see the [Migration guide](/docs/key-protect?topic=key-protect-migrate-st).
 {: deprecated}

+When you import a custom image from Cloud Object Storage, use lowercase file extensions such as `.vhd` and `.qcow2`.
+Image imports with uppercase file extensions such as `.VHD` or `.QCOW2` might fail validation and return an error.
+{: important}

 ## Importing a custom image by using the UI
 {: #import-custom-image-cloud-object-storage-ui}